Who is

 2017-2024

-The LOCI Methodology and the Book "EPIC Communication"
+The LOCI Methodology, the Tracker, and the Book "EPIC Communication"

-In 2017, I expanded the iNTG team.
-In 2018, we formulated our mission: "We raise awareness, inspire change, and teach mature communication to build a value-based world."
+In 2017, I expanded my team.
+The following year, we formulated our mission: "We raise awareness, inspire change, and teach constructive communication – to create a world based on understandable values".

-We refined the algorithm developed during the Rosatom project, which evolved into the LOCI methodology (Loops Of Change Implementation).
-It is designed to purposefully develop teams and their members to achieve specific business goals.
-We also created the iNTG101 online tracker to improve workflow transparency.
+We refined the algorithm developed in the Rosatom project into the methodology "LOCI" (Loops Of Change Implementation).
+It is designed to purposefully develop teams and their members to achieve specific business objectives.
+We also developed the online tracker iNTG101 to monitor the results of this work.

-The Book as a Release: In early 2024, we published the book "EPIC Communication.
-Your Key to Constructive Interaction and Personal Development."
-I needed to "offload" the knowledge and experience I had accumulated over 40 years across different countries.
-Writing it genuinely made my life easier!
+A book as a Relief: In early 2024, we published the book "EPIC Communication: Your Key to Constructive Interaction and Personal Development".
+I finally had to "unload" the knowledge and experience I had accumulated over 40 years in various countries.
+Writing this book has truly made my life easier!

 2015-Present

-A Conscious Decision: Russia as a Second Homeland
+A Conscious Decision: Russia as my Second Home

-In 2017, my son finished his studies—he was 26 and fully capable of standing on his own two feet.
-That same year, I no longer felt comfortable in Germany, especially in Berlin, as the country's landscape had begun to change since 2015 due to Merkel's "open border" policy.
+In 2017, my son graduated from university – he was 26 and standing firmly on his own two feet.
+At that time, I felt increasingly uncomfortable in Germany, especially in Berlin: the face of the country had noticeably changed since 2015 due to Merkel's open borders policy.

-Putting Down Roots: Considering all these factors, I made the decision to move to Russia and lay down roots here.
-In 2020, I received my temporary residence permit, and in 2023, my permanent residence.
-Soon, I will be applying for Russian citizenship.
+Putting down new roots: Taking all these factors into account, I made the decision to move to Russia and put down roots here.
+In 2020, I received my temporary residence permit and in 2023, my permanent residence permit.
+I will soon apply for Russian citizenship.

 Get in Touch